rohith-sheregar/rohith-sheregar/README.md

 ## 🚀 What I'm Building

 I'm a developer who learns by doing.
-Right now, I'm working on a bunch of academic and personal projects where I get to experiment with AI-powered learning tools, mess around with game development in Unity, and figure out better ways to structure software.
+Right now, I'm working on academic and personal projects where I experiment with AI-powered learning tools, game development in Unity, and clean software architecture.

 **Current Focus:**
 - Unity game development & advanced UI/UX
--  Integrating AI features into real applications
+- Integrating AI features into real-world applications
 - Learning cloud deployment and DevOps workflows
--  Building cleaner, more maintainable project structures
+- Writing cleaner, more maintainable project structures

 ---